-As recent high inflation has put many people under financial strain, it might be tempting to start or increase pension withdrawals.
+With many people currently under financial strain, it might be tempting to start or increase pension withdrawals.
 However, withdrawals made now could significantly reduce income available in the future.
 Careful consideration is needed of what level of withdrawal may be appropriate, and what investments should be encashed to provide it.
 It may be a good time to review your pension investments to ensure they are appropriately diversified.